-Service providers that choose not to continue with their existing supplier relationships with their wholesale provider and become a direct reseller of nbn co services, ie an nbn co "Access Seeker", will be faced with a completely new regime with different technical and interconnect requirements, as well as billing, provisioning systems, and service support.
-They will need to develop new retail products and pricing plans for their customers, integrate their processes and systems with nbn co systems and processes, and manage a smooth transition from their existing wholesale service provider.
+Service providers that choose to abandon existing relationships with their wholesale provider and become a direct reseller of NBN services, i.e. an NBN Co "Access Seeker", will be faced with a completely new regime with different technical and interconnect requirements, as well as billing, provisioning systems, and service support.
+They will need to develop new retail products and pricing plans for their customers, integrate their processes and systems with NBN Co systems and processes, and manage a smooth transition from their existing wholesale service provider.
 This will require initial and ongoing resources.
-Initially, the Access Seeker will need to be actively involved in nbn co interfacing systems forums; Telstra Wholesale already has teams set up that work with nbn co on this.
+Initially, the Access Seeker will need to be actively involved in NBN Co interfacing systems forums; Telstra Wholesale already has teams set up that work with NBN Co on this.
 The learning curve may be substantial for smaller service providers and the overheads associated with review, analysis, impact assessment and response will require ongoing commitment and knowledge.
-In the longer term, resources will be needed to manage ongoing relations with nbn co.
+In the longer term, resources will be needed to manage ongoing relations with NBN Co.

-Those service providers that choose to stay with their current wholesale provider will still need to embrace new products and pricing plans and implement new commercial and technical arrangements to enable the delivery, support and billing for new nbn-based retail products.
-However, a service provider's wholesale provider is in a position to help smooth migration from its existing legacy services to new nbn-based services and to minimise disruption for its customers.
+Those service providers that choose to stay with their current wholesale provider will still need to embrace new products and pricing plans and implement new commercial and technical arrangements to enable the delivery, support and billing for new NBN-based retail products.
+However, a service provider's wholesale provider is in a position to help smooth migration from its existing legacy services to new NBN-based services and to minimise disruption for its customers.

-Ian Underwood says that smaller service providers in particular might do well to deliver nbn network based services via an nbn service sub-wholesaler like Telstra Wholesale than by dealing with nbn co direct.
-A sub-wholesaler of nbn network based services could remove some of the complexity in dealing with nbn co directly.
+Graham Bate says that smaller service providers in particular might do well to deliver NBN-based services via an NBN sub-wholesaler like Telstra Wholesale than by dealing with NBN Co direct.
+A sub-wholesaler of NBN-based services could remove some of the complexity in dealing with NBN Co directly.

-Large wholesale providers like Telstra Wholesale have the scale and resources necessary to manage their own transition to becoming an nbn co customer, and are able to devote considerable resources to developing products and procedures that maximise the potential of the nbn network for their wholesale customers.
+Large wholesale providers like Telstra Wholesale have the scale and resources necessary to manage their own transition to becoming an NBN customer, and are able to devote considerable resources to developing products and procedures that maximise the potential of the NBN for their wholesale customers.

-Ian Underwood says that, using an nbn network sub-wholesale provider like Telstra allows service providers to focus their resources on their key differentiators: their own retail offerings.
+Graham Bate says that, using an NBN sub-wholesale provider like Telstra allows service providers to focus their resources on their key differentiators: their own retail offerings.